When Does "The Man Who Invented Christmas" (2017) Take Place?

 1843 AD

 We know this because it depicts the inspiration, pitching, and creation of the real-world writer Charles Dickens' (1812-1870) famous novella "A Christmas Carol.
 In Prose.
-Being a Ghost Story of Christmas" (1843), since the novella was published in late 1843 AD and Dickens was known for speedy writing. the entire movie fits within the calendar year of 1843 AD.
+Being a Ghost Story of Christmas" (1843).
+Since the novella was published in late 1843 AD, Dickens was known for speedy writing, and his publishers wanted the story out in time for the Christmas holiday, the majority of the movie occurs within the calendar year of 1843 AD.
+Real-world publisher Edward Chapman (1804-1880) says at one point quite early, "We are already halfway through October."
+That makes the hilarious pitch session sometime in mid October of 1843 AD.

 This TIME magazine article examines its exact setting.